-We are working towards fossil fuel-free agriculture in 2050, a development plan for world-class fodder and a strategy for handling liquid manure.
+We are working towards a net fossil fuel-free agriculture in 2050, a development plan for world-class fodder and a strategy for handling liquid manure.

 Sustainable food production

-We are also working towards fossil fuel-free production in 2050, to minimise resource consumption, utilise the entire animal and ensure efficient use of energy and water.
+We are also working towards a net fossil fuel-free production in 2050, to minimise resource consumption, utilise the entire animal and ensure efficient use of energy and water.

 Good jobs for everyone

 We are working to ensure good, safe jobs, and to continue our initiatives to socially integrate people on the fringe of the labour market.
 We are also striving to create visible career and training opportunities, to ensure a future for both skilled and unskilled workers.

 Partnerships with customers and consumers